 |

 Joseph Lamb.
-Bohemia Rag (New York, NY: Stark
+Bohemia

-Music Co., 1919).
+1919.
 Copyrighted 17 February 1919.

 Source:

-University of Colorado Digital Sheet Music Collection [top]
+Colorado Digital Sheet Music

 |

-d) Joseph F. Lamb, Ragtime Treasures Piano Solos (New
+d) Joseph F Lamb, Ragtime Treasures Piano

-York, NY: Mills Music, 1964) [top]
+Solos (New York: Mills Music, 1964) [top]

-This now out-of-print folio was published shortly after Lamb's
+was published shortly after Lamb's death and

-death and contains 13 previously unpublished rags by Lamb, most of them
+contains 13 previously unpublished rags by Lamb,

-written during the ragtime era and revised or updated right until the
+revised or updated right until the composer's

 death.
-These works likely remain protected by copyright.
-The Table of
+These works likely remain protected by

-Contents, in alphabetical order, is as follows:
+order, is as follows:

 - Alabama Rag